 - Do you have any unusual hobbies or experiences?
 For example, I’ve traveled to 25 countries and you better bet I list that on my resume!

 - Include your blog if you have one!
-Having a blog is a great way to share your skills online!
+Having a blog is a great way to share your skills and even make money online in college!
 Check out my guide for setting up a blog without any fancy skills.

-The interview is your chance to shine and show what you’ve got!
+The interview is your chance to shine and show what you’ve got when you’re trying to find an Internship in college!
 Don’t stress about not having enough experience, because as long as you’re willing to learn you’re golden!

 What would be your dream internship?